WellFiredDevelopment/dotProfileDocumentation/sphinx/source/api/classes/class_wellfired_profile_profileprocessor_visualprocessor.rst

     **Description**

         This gives you access to the different parameters to configure your graph.
-Note that once your .:ref:`Profile<namespacewellfired_profile>` session started, any modification to the graph config won't have any impact.
+Note that once your :ref:`Profile<namespacewellfired_profile>` session started, any modification to the graph config won't have any impact.

 .. _classwellfired_profile_profileprocessor_visualprocessor_1ab458270b1bf70ea3e92a4bde57b3bcbc: